Juwono136/wads1/README.md

 ## Git fork

 A Git fork is a copy of an existing Git repository.
 It's a personal copy that you can use to make changes without affecting the original repository.

+Thank you for learning the github and git